-Have you ever wondered if you could convert bifold doors to french-style doors that swing out?
-It's actually really easy to accomplish and you won't have to spend a fortune replacing your doors - which is especially good news if they are a custom height like mine!
+Did you know that you convert bifold doors to french-style doors that swing out?
+You can do it easily and you won’t even have to replace your doors – which is especially good news if they are a custom height like mine!

-If you've been a reader of this blog for a while, you will remember that I gave my bedroom closet a makeover back in May.
-Well, not content with my new beautiful bi-fold doors, and inspired by a post I read on Apartment Therapy, I decided to convert the bi-folds into doors that pivot out so that I could fully utilize all my closet space and be able to look at the contents of my closet more easily.
+I decided to convert the bi-folds to french doors that pivot out so that I could fully utilize all my closet space and be able to reach at the contents of my closet more easily.